 Change in Control Arrangements.
 We are party to employment agreements with certain of our executive officers, including our named executive officers, which provide severance benefits for employment terminations in connection with a change of control.
-The change of control severance arrangements generally entitles each named executive officer to certain calculated payments tied to base salary and bonus targets and accelerated vesting of his outstanding equity awards, but only upon termination by us without cause or by the executive for good reason (as those terms are defined in the agreements) in connection with a change of control of the Company (a "double trigger" arrangement).
+The change of control severance arrangements generally entitle each named executive officer to certain calculated payments tied to base salary and bonus targets and accelerated vesting of his outstanding equity awards, but only upon termination by us without cause or by the executive for good reason (as those terms are defined in the agreements) in connection with a change of control of the Company (a "double trigger" arrangement).
 The Compensation Committee believes that these reinforce and encourage the continued attention and dedication of our named executive officers to their assigned duties without the distraction arising from the possibility of a change of control, and to enable and encourage our named executive officers to focus their attention on obtaining the best possible outcome for our stockholders without being influenced by personal concerns regarding the possible impact of a change of control on their job security and benefits.
 For more information, see "Executive Compensation-Employment Agreements" and "Executive Compensation-Potential Payments Upon Termination or Change of Control."

 Severance Arrangements.
-We also maintain our 2019 Management Career Transition Plan, adopted in April 2019 and amended in July 2020, which generally entitles each named executive officer to certain calculated payments tied to salary and bonus targets, and reimbursement of healthcare continuation coverage.
+We also maintain our 2019 Management Career Transition Plan, adopted in April 2019 and amended in May 2021 (the "Management Career Transition Plan"), which generally entitles each named executive officer other than Mr. Faricy to certain calculated payments tied to salary and bonus targets, partial acceleration of vesting of equity awards, and reimbursement of healthcare continuation coverage.
+Mr. Faricy is entitled to similar non-change in control severance benefits upon termination by us without cause or by him for good reason as outlined in his employment agreement and described under "Executive Compensation-Employment Agreements".